DataDog/datadog-serverless-functions/aws/logs_monitoring/README.md

 ## AWS PrivateLink Support

-Configure the Forwarder using AWS PrivateLink to run in a VPC.
+You can run the Forwarder in a VPC by using AWS PrivateLink.

-1. Follow the [setup instructions](https://docs.datadoghq.com/agent/guide/private-link/?tab=logs#create-your-vpc-endpoint) for adding Datadog's endpoints to your VPC.
+1. Follow the [setup instructions](https://docs.datadoghq.com/agent/guide/private-link/?tab=logs#create-your-vpc-endpoint) for adding Datadog's endpoints to your VPC. **Be sure to add endpoints for both the Datadog API and for Logs.**
 2. By default, the Forwarder's API key is stored in the Secrets Manager.
 The secrets manager endpoint needs to be added to the VPC.
 You can follow the instructions [here for adding AWS services to a VPC](https://docs.aws.amazon.com/vpc/latest/userguide/vpce-interface.html#create-interface-endpoint).
 3. When in installing the Forwarder with the CloudFormation template, enable 'DdUsePrivateLink' and set at least one Subnet Id and Security Group.

 ### AWS PrivateLink Limitations

-Currently, AWS PrivateLink can only be configured with Datadog organizations in the Datadog US region.
-Trace forwarding is also unsupported.
+* AWS PrivateLink can only be configured with Datadog organizations in the Datadog US region.
+* Trace forwarding is currently unsupported via AWS PrivateLink.

 ## Troubleshooting